 On this site you'll find more details about me and my writing.
 If you need publicity material about me in the third person you'll find it on the 'About me' page.
 You'll find quotations from reviews of my books on the 'Press Cuttings' page.
 Click on the links in the strapline above.

+Contact: If you see a 'Contact' tag at the edge of this page ignore it as it no longer works.
 Scroll to the bottom of this page or go to 'About me' for contact details.

 Poems by Christopher Meredith, linocuts by Sara Philpott

 Published by Singing Nettle Press.
 The launch was at the opening of an exhibition of related paintings and prints by Sara Philpott at The Hours Bookshop and Cafe, Ship Street, Brecon on Thursday 17th Nov.
 2016, 7.00pm.
 Thanks to everyone who came to this wonderful event.
 The limited edition of fifty copies may already have sold out.